-Reproduction – Blooms each year from June – September in its native range.
+Reproduction – Blooms each year from June – September.

 Threats – Difficult to transplant successfully (don’t disturb wild plants).

 Miscellaneous – Some researchers believe hummingbirds and paintbrushes evolved together.
-Hummingbirds are attracted to the color red, have no sense of smell, and need large amounts of nectar.
-Paintbrush are a variety of colors, have little to no scent, and produce abundant nectar.
-Hummingbirds’ long bills are also well fitted to the plant’s flowers.
+Hummingbirds are attracted to color red, have no sense of smell, and need large amounts of nectar – paintbrush have little to no scent and produce abundant nectar.
+Hummingbirds’ long bills are well fitted to plant’s flowers.